zzzyed/IoT-Gas-Detection-System/README.md

 Note: Due to potential performance limitations, some system animations may not achieve optimal speed.

-Please modify the sensor data source in the Blynk callback function.
+Please modify the sensor data source in the Blynk callback function`handlePeriodicUpdate()`.